Pinafore/848Q/project/README.md

 optimistic here)
 * Sketch out the strategy that you'll take in the rest of the research.
+* Review relevant related work.

-This obviously has a lot over overlap with the proposal, but the ideas should be clearer, this should be more clearly written, and it should include appropriate citations for related work.
+This obviously has a lot over overlap with the proposal, but the ideas should be clearer, this should be more clearly written, it should not assume too much information that we've covered in the course, and it should include appropriate citations for related work.

+If your ideas have changed considerably since the proposal, obviously rewrite that information.

 Baselines
 =========================